bashbang/cloudops/patroni-gold-golddr/helm/patroni-gold-golddr/README.txt

 Notes:
 - the pvc is created here by helm, but there's also a template in the stateful set that wishes to create the PVC.
 Placing the one in help for easier cleanup
-- patroni creates configmaps for managing the DCS and the leader states.
-They're here in helm for easier cleanup on helm delete.

 # The idea is to use github actions to montior the state of patroni cluster on Gold and if Gold is offline for some reason,